jasonbq/HowToSay/README.md

 Now you likely have everything I have in my project directory.
 Please, read Android Code Style Guidelines (yes, code must be beautiful) and feel free to join the development.

 ### Project needs translations
 Every translation will be appreciated.
-If you're not familar with git, download [strings.xml](res/values/strings.xml), translate it into your language (guidelines are in the file) and send it to me (my e-mail is o2(at)nm.ru).
+If you're not familar with git, download [strings.xml](/o2genum/HowToSay/blob/master/res/values/strings.xml), translate it into your language (guidelines are in the file) and send it to me (my e-mail is o2(at)nm.ru).
 I think it's possible to do even if you're not familar with Android and XML.

 License
 -------
 The code is licensed under the Apache Software License 2.0.
-See [LICENSE](LICENSE) file or [online version](http://www.apache.org/licenses/LICENSE-2.0.html).
+See [/o2genum/HowToSay/blob/master/LICENSE](LICENSE) file or [online version](http://www.apache.org/licenses/LICENSE-2.0.html).
 Copyright (c) 2011, Andrey Moiseev.